ycm-core/YouCompleteMe/README.md

 instructions don't work for you, check out the [full installation guide](#full-installation-guide).

-Make sure you have a supportted version of Vim with Python 3 support, and a suoported compiler.
+Make sure you have a supported version of Vim with Python 3 support, and a supported compiler.
 The latest LTS of Ubuntu is the minimum platform for simple installation.
-For earier releases or other distributions, you may have to do some work to acquire the dependencies.
+For earlier releases or other distributions, you may have to do some work to acquire the dependencies.

 If your vim version is too old, you may need to [compile Vim from